-We love it when healthy things become really popular buzzwords because we feel like our world is on the verge of a total health-conscious overhaul.
-The word we have been hearing lately is “detox” — our friends are all talking about the latest juice cleanse or a new diet or maybe even a detox recipe from social media — but what does that mean?
-We have covered it before in other articles, but we have never really gone in depth about what it means to detoxify.
+We love it when healthy things become really popular buzzwords, because we feel like our world is on the verge of a total health-conscious overhaul.
+The word we have been hearing lately is “detox” — our friends are all talking about the latest juice cleanse or an herbal remedy or a new diet or maybe even a detox recipe from social media — but what does that mean?

 So let’s talk about what that means.